emotitron/BitpackingTools/README.md

 For 32 bits of variable size, there is a 6 bit sizer added, making this less than ideal if the values will be large.
 However if the values often stay closer to zero, this can save quite a bit of space.
 Note that a value of zero only took 6 bits, and a value of -100 only took 14 bits.

 ### PackedBits
 Values serialized using ``WritePackedBits()`` are checked for the position of the highest used signifigant bit.
-All zero bits on the left of the value are not serialized, and the value is preceeded by a write of several bits for size info.
+All zero bits on the left of the value are not serialized, and the value is preceded by a write of several bits for size info.

 | sizer | bits | break even  |
 |-------|------|-------------|